 For example, you can’t control what your results will be, but you can make sure you know exactly what to expect, whatever the outcome.

-You could read up on clearing (from weeks 43 and 44), and keep an eye out for next week’s article (about your options on results day).
+You could read up on our guide to clearing or next week’s article about your options on results day.
 Alternatively, you could head over to the Student Room to get some advice from students who have already been in your position.
 Just make sure you leave if discussing the exams stresses you out!

 Take your mind off it